vishalnarkhede/git-sync/README.md

 # git-sync
 ## What is this?
-This is just a simple script which enabled user to sync certain branches on origin to master.
+This is just a simple script which enables git user to sync multiple branches on origin with origin/master.
 All you need to do is to run following command (after following the steps given later in description):

 `git sync <branch_suffix>`